Melody Drama

-Melody Drama (ميلودي دراما) was a Canadian exempt Category B Arabic language specialty channel and was owned by Ethnic Channels Group.
+Melody Drama (ميلودي دراما) was an Egyptian-Canadian exempt Category B Arabic language specialty channel and was owned by Ethnic Channels Group.
 It broadcast programming from Melody Drama as well as local Canadian content.

 Background

 Melody Drama was a top rated entertainment channel from Egypt featuring popular Arabic television series including comedies and dramas.

 The Melody TV network was owned by Gamal Marwan, son of Ashraf Marwan.
 The network ceased to exist by 2013 due to financial difficulties.